Posts

 1. Material Selection

-• High-Quality Steel: The process begins with the selection of high-grade steel, typically alloy steel such as AISI 4130 or 4140, known for its high strength and toughness.
+• High-Quality Steel: The process begins with selecting high-grade steel, typically alloy steel such as AISI 4130 or 4140, known for its high strength and toughness.

 • Chemical Composition: The steel’s composition is carefully controlled to achieve the desired mechanical properties, including resistance to wear, fatigue, and corrosion.